piyush-raj05/Breast-Cancer-Prediction/README.md

+<h1> Breast Cancer Prediction </h1>
+<h2> Using the Breast Cancer Wisconsin (Diagnostic) Database, we can create a classifier that can help diagnose patients and predict the likelihood of breast cancer. </h2>

 This directory includes a few sample datasets to get you started.

 *   `california_housing_data*.csv` is California housing data from the 1990 US